What Is the Family and Medical Leave Act?

 Tracking FMLA Usage

-Units are responsible for keeping track of FMLA usage for each of their employees, which includes entering FMLA leave in HRMS.
+The Leave Administration team is responsible for keeping track of FMLA usage for each of their employees, which includes entering FMLA leave in HRMS.
 PeopleSoft Job Data is the system of record for FMLA tracking.

 Two reports can help track FMLA leaves of absence using Job Data, by college or ZDeptID: